top of page

 Hiking Across Turkey Flats after summitting Pinto Mountains in Joshua Tree National Park

 Around now 'civil' twilight had set in.
-Although we were losing sunlight, we knew the direction to follow to reach the car.
-Dave was relieved since twilight limited my ability to take more photos.
+Despite the fading sunlight, we knew which direction to take to get back to the car.
+Dave felt relieved because the twilight limited my chances of taking more photos.

 Hiking Across Turkey Flats after summitting Pinto Mountains in Joshua Tree National Park

-One last look back at the second mountain from my bucket list that we had summited.
-Pinto is the third broad peak from the left.
+A final glance at the 2nd mountain on my bucket list that we conquered.
+Pinto is the third wide peak from the left.

 Pinto Mountains from Turkey Flats in Joshua Tree National Park